aglenedwards/meinedokbox/replit.md

 - Toggle only visible to users who have linked partners (Master/Slave accounts)
 - Green Users icon indicates documents shared via folder setting (vs blue for manually shared)
 - Disabled manual sharing toggle on documents when shareWithPartner is active

+**Slave Protection on Removal:**
+- When a Master revokes/removes a Slave from their family account, the Slave is not deleted
+- Slave automatically becomes an independent Master with their own account
+- Slave receives a 7-day trial period to choose their own subscription plan
+- All documents belonging to the Slave are preserved
+- Email notification sent to the Slave explaining the change and their options
+- Same protection applies during plan downgrade (when max users is reduced)

 ### December 15, 2025 - Image Compression, Rate Limiting & Code Optimization